ttscoff/howzit_old/README.md

 ## Roadmap

-- Recognize header hierarchy, allow showing/running all sub-sections
+- Recognize header hierarchy, allow showing/running all sub-topics

 ## Changelog

+### 1.1.15

+- Code refactoring/cleanup
+- Rename "sections" to "topics"
+- If no match found for topic search, only show error (`:show_all_on_error: false` option)

 ### 1.1.14

 - Fix removal of non-alphanumeric characters from titles
-- -s/--select option to display a menu of all available sections
+- -s/--select option to display a menu of all available topics
 - Allow arguments to be passed after `--` for variable substitution
 - Allow --matching TYPE to match first non-ambigous keyword match